jeannafta/trajnetplusplusbaselines/README.rst

 |     YES-25epochs     |    5     |          15.0       |       5e-4      |         Multi       |      0.1      |      4    |           YES          |  1.230|  5.970  |
 +----------------------+----------+---------------------+-----------------+---------------------+---------------+-----------+------------------------+-------+---------+

+Adding noise in addition to contrast weights of 0.1 & 10 were found to be useful to improve the performance of the model.

 **SGAN:**